Ilford gang feud teenager accused denies murder

 “All five, we say, were involved and shared the common intention to really seriously injure their victim, whoever that might be.”

-Local resident Jair Gallagher was walking his dog on Meyrick Road at around 1.25am when he saw four boys running followed by a Mercedes car, the court heard.
+A local resident was walking his dog on Meyrick Road at around 1.25am when he saw four boys running followed by a Mercedes car, the court heard.

 Moments later he saw two black men walking away with their hoods up, with one holding what appeared to be a baseball bat and the other a “large kitchen knife” with around a 12-inch blade, Mr Orchard said.